wingraptor/super-sycamore/content/posts/how-to-plant-a-tree.md

 ### Location

 Location is one of the most important things to consider when planting a tree.
 Choose a location away from power lines, telephone lines and other structures.
-Remember that a tree will grow to be much much larger than it currently is (See **Type of Tree** section below).
-Also ensure that the tree isn't planted in an area where it is likely to obstruct paths or intrude on someone else's property.
+Remember that a tree will grow to be much much larger than it currently is (See [Type of Tree](/posts/how-to-plant-a-tree/#type-of-tree) for tree heigts).
+Also ensure that the tree isn't planted in an area where it is likely to obstruct paths or intrude on someone else's property in the future.

 ### Type of Tree